danielabar/meblog/src/markdown/rails-query-perf.md

   - "Homebrew Postgresql Service not Starting Resolved"
 ---

 This post will walk through a step-by-step approach to PostgreSQL query enhancement in Rails applications.
-From indexing strategies to efficient column selection, you'll learn some techniques to ensure optimal query performance.
+From indexing strategies to running migrations without downtime, to efficient column selection, you'll learn some techniques to ensure optimal query performance.

 ## Getting Started